saguilarDevel/schc-sigfox/fragmentation_examples/compound_ack.md

    | RuleID | W=b'00 | C=b'0 | Bitmap | W=b'01 | Bitmap | b'0-pad |
    + ------ + ------ + ----- + ------ + ------ + ------ + ------- +
    | 3 bits | 2 bits | 1 bit | 7 bits | 2 bits | 7 bits | 42 bits |
-        Figure 4: SCHC Compound ACK format.
+        Figure 5: SCHC Compound ACK example.
-        On top are noted the window of each window number and bitmap group.
+        On top are noted the window number of the corresponding bitmap.
         Losses are found in windows 0 and 1.
 ```